 Mix the paste in with the cabbage

 Use a little, mix in well and taste.
 You can always add more but you can't take it out.
 The hardcore kimchi makers say you should do this with your hands (and if you are authentically using quartered chinese cabbage, say, you will have to to get it between the leaves), but beware that any little paper cuts on your fingers, combined with salt and chilli is a fairly energising combination.
+You might also want to wear some catering style gloves - and definitely don't rub your eyes.
+All that salt and chilli - ouch.

 Pack into a jar and submerge